rcc-uchicago/submit/README.md

 npm init          # installs dependencies node server.js
 ```
 Specify host IP address and port number with command line options "-h" and "-p" respectively.
 Default values are the IP address for midway-login2 and port 8001.
+The defaults can be modified in the files as described above.

 Example:
 ```